HansDampf37/DroneControl/README.md

 - `checkpoint_bonus = 10.0` (base reward for reaching waypoint)
 - `bonus_decay_rate_per_sec = 2.0` (penalty for slow navigation)
 - `waypoint_reach_threshold_m = 0.1` m (distance to consider waypoint reached)

+⚠️  To implement a custom reward function, you can inherit from the environment and override the `_compute_reward()` method.

 ---